Cool Earth Solar

 Cool Earth Solar has developed concentrated photovoltaic (CPV) technology to build solar power plants.
-The company is headquartered in Livermore, California, USA, and in 2008 closed its Series A round of funding with Quercus Trust as the lead investor.
+The company is headquartered in Stockton, California, US, and in 2008 closed its Series A round of funding with Quercus Trust as the lead investor.
 The company was founded in 2006 by Dr. Eric Cummings.
 Energy industry veteran Rob Lamkin joined the company as CEO in 2007.

 CPV technology

 Solar systems based on CPV technology focus and magnify sunlight onto a small area of PV materials to produce energy.
 CPV systems use fewer material resources than traditional solar systems in an attempt to lower solar energy production costs.
 The end goal for the solar industry is to achieve grid parity, so that the cost of solar energy is on par, or below, the cost of energy from traditional fossil fuels.

 Challenges CPV companies face include the need for large upfront capital investment to develop and deploy their solutions.
 CPV technology works only in direct sunlight, as diffuse light resulting from cloudy or overcast conditions cannot be concentrated.
 This limits the regions that are suitable for CPV-based solar plants.